taifen/north-star-ai/site/content/sponsors.md

 url = "/sponsors"
 +++

-Partner with us and get your brand in front of hundreds of quality techies from Estonia and neighbouring countries!
+<h2 class="section__title">Partner with us and get your brand in front of hundreds of quality techies from Estonia and neighbouring countries!</h2>

 North Star AI conference is looking for partners and sponsors to make the event even more valuable for participants and to unite the community of developers, tech leads, data analysts, technical founders and anybody else who wants to learn about technical aspects of AI.